e-kolpakov/e-kolpakov.github.io/design/_posts/2020-06-27-eventsourcing-01-problem.md

 solution - so there was quite a bit of learning and discoveries for me and my team.
 Some of those learnings I've already tried to share in meetups.
-One day I thought it might be good to put them into a written form and more systemically - this is how this post has started... when it grew beyond ~600 lines of markdown then I figured that there's a lot to talk about :).
+One day I thought it might be good to put them into a written form and more systemically - this is how this post has started... when it grew beyond ~600 lines of markdown then I figured that there's a lot to talk about :smile:.

 The obvious thing to do was to split it into multiple posts - and that's what I've done.
 Right now I've plotted a course for six or seven posts in the series, each covering different parts of the journey - from inception to implementation, to launch and to evolution - but as they say "no plan survives the first encounter with the enemy".

-So, I invite you all for a ride :).
+So, I invite you all for a ride!

 # Series navigation